sheraadams/sheraadams.github.io/README.md

 ```

 ## Instructions (All Platforms)
-After completing the preivous installation process depending on your operating system, the following instructions will walk you through importing AAC data into MongoDB, creating a user, and connecting to the database using the Linux shell.
+After completing the previous installation process depending on your operating system, the following instructions will walk you through importing AAC data into MongoDB, creating a user, and connecting to the database using the Linux shell.
 To begin working with this software on Windows OS, first follow these instructions to install the bash shell.
 Otherwise, when working with the environment provided on the Apporto virtual lab, proceed with the following:

 ### 1. Import the AAC data